Ariel Construction Shot, Finn Hill Jr. High

 - SIP Manufacturer: Premier Building Systems, Fife, Wash.

 Want to view more construction photos?
 See more here.

 About Premier Building Systems

-Premier Building Systems leads the construction industry in the research, development and manufacturing of high-performance, energy-efficient structural insulated panels (SIPs) and related materials.
-The company is a leader in working with design professionals, contractors and code officials on innovative SIPs applications.
-For more information about Premier’s products and services, call (800) 275-7086 or visit www.pbssips.com
+Premier Building Systems leads the construction industry in the research, development, and manufacturing of high-performance, energy-efficient structural insulated panels (SIPs) and related materials.
+The company is a leader in working with design professionals, contractors, and code officials on innovative SIPs applications.
+For more information about Premier’s products and services, contact us or visit our homepage.

 About Mahlum Architects

 Founded in 1938, Mahlum is a firm of 90 people with offices in Seattle, Washington, and Portland, Oregon.
 The firm is committed to creating enduring architecture that enriches the human experience. www.mahlum.com